gristlabs/custom-charts-widget/README.md

 - Run `npm install` to get started.
 - Run `npm start` to start the development server, and open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 - Run `npm run deploy` to deploy to GitHub Pages.
+This will build a production bundle and push it to the `gh-pages` branch, and it will be served at https://gristlabs.github.io/custom-charts-widget/.

 ## Code overview